-When your court case is dismissed with prejudice, that means that your charges are dropped, and the case is officially terminated.
-You cannot be tried for this same crime again as that would constitute double jeopardy, violating the Fifth Amendment of the US Constitution.
+When your court case is dismissed with prejudice, it means your charges are dropped, and the case is officially terminated.
+It also means that you cannot be tried for this same crime again as that would constitute double jeopardy, violating the Fifth Amendment of the US Constitution.

 For a free legal consultation, call (310) 896-2723